js-jslog/harpguru-scripts/mixolydian-on-pentaharp.md

 2 familiar faces from our Richter tuned playing is this architypically bluesy 5 / 7b doublestop and the 5b to 5 scoop which is often heard accompanying the doublestop.
 Something new that the PentaHarp offers, apart from being able to do this in 3 octaves consistently as we have come to expect, is that the 5b can be bent down further to the 4.
 You only need to think as far as the 12 bar blues to imagine a Vchord to IVchord transition which probably hasn't had a nice complete scoop applied to it much.
 A Richter tuned harp can do this in 5th and 10th position, but only in one octave and 10th position's root note is on an overblow in 2 octaves which is probably why none of us mortals have thought much about playing it.

 Now we're talking about the 5b here which of course isn't part of the mixolydian scale, but we do know that the 5b can just slide in to many many mixolydian contexts, as can the 3b.
-If you are playing a major blues you'll often want to
+If you are playing a major blues you'll often want to throw in some minor tension using these notes, so it's a shame that in 9th position the 3b is an overblow, putting it out of reach of most of us.

-Ask Steve Baker whether he has a recomendation for backing tracks which would be allowed to be used by me.
+But hey, you know where it's not an overblow, is in 10th position.

 # Available
 - Bend down to a root